 Smaller class sizes improve student outcomes by providing more time for teacher instruction.
 More class offerings lead to more engaged learners, improved graduation rates, and higher college acceptances.

 The capital project additionally includes facility upgrades for athletics and the arts.
-The proposed new high school gymnasium would increase capacity for instruction, while bringing competition space up to State High School Association standards.
-This would enable the district to host state tournament and championship games.
+A new high school gymnasium will increase capacity for instruction, while bringing competition space up to State High School Association standards.
+This will enable the district to host state tournament and championship games.
 New full size rehearsal spaces for the award-winning band and choral programs will make space for greater educational programming on the presently overused auditorium stage.